Waterfall ice and mixed climbing

-Waterfall ice and mixed mlimbing, once considered a crazy, dangerous sport for only the fiercest of bearded hard men, has moved into the mainstream as an exciting and wildly popular way to enjoy the winter wonder of Jasper National Park.
+Waterfall ice and mixed climbing, once considered a crazy, dangerous sport for only the fiercest of bearded hard men, has moved into the mainstream as an exciting and wildly popular way to enjoy the winter wonder of Jasper National Park.
 With barely a steady drip of water, the formation of these incredible ice features thoughout the park creates a climbable and dynamic median to test your adventure skills.
 The largest concentration of established ice routes can be found along the Icefields Parkway, between Lake Louise and Jasper, and is considered to be a world-class ice climbing destination.

-Types of Ice Climbing
+Types of ice climbing

 Within the mountain National Parks are hundreds of ice climbs.
 Every type of waterfall ice climb can be found from the long alpine ice routes to short bolted modern mixed and dry tooling routes.
 Local guidebooks can be purchased at many retail stores in the area.